johngilberthamilton/Apartment-Hunting/README.md

 So I created a list of places I care about: EAC, the Trader Joe's on Court and Atlantic, the Borough Hall subway stop, and the game store where I play Magic: the Gathering sometimes.
 I then created a grid of long/lat coordinates and scored each one based on its walking distance from each, and aggregated the scores.
 When thrown into a tableau file, the result is a heat map that I could then use as a reference.

 While ultimately more of a fun exercise than anything useful (because 1.
-I already knew the area pretty well and 2. in NYC you don't really have the opportunity to have access to two equal-quality places that are just a few blocks apart, which is where this would be most useful), you could see where it would be useful.
+I already knew the area pretty well and 2. in NYC you don't really have the opportunity to have access to two equal-quality places that are just a few blocks apart), you could see where it would be useful.
 If you had never been to a place before, and you wanted to know the optimal place to live (not just the street, but the general neighborhood etc) based on distance from school, work, etc.

 I stopped because without a full license you can only make so many calls with the API i'm using, but there are a number of ways to augment this algorithm:
 1. distance from a line (not living too close to a main road)